mariasori/e-commerce-backend/README.md

 It can be used after installing Node.js, Express.js, Sequelize.
 After connecting to the MySQL Shell and entering the password, source the schema.sql file.
 Run `npm run seed` and then run `npm start`.

 ## Usage
-I can be used to view, add, update, and delete products, tags, and categories.
+It can be used to view, add, update, and delete categories, products, and tags.

 ## License
 This project is not covered by any open source license.
 All rights are reserved.